 Trinity College London is a UK-based exam board that has been providing assessments around the world since 1877 and operate in over 60 countries worldwide.
 The Integrated Skills in English (ISE) is a multi-skills language exam designed for our times with a strong focus on real language performance and promoting the development of transferable skills for academic study and employability by assessing the communicative skills needed to succeed in the 21st century.
 It consists of two independent exam modules: Reading & Writing and Speaking & Listening.
 Future Learning has chosen Trinity ISE as our end of course achievement test because of its focus on authentic communication skills.
 We are a registered exam centre.

 The course is very well organized and along with the technology-related methodology helped me to learn easily.
 All the staff are very helpful and the teachers are excellent!

 I believe that technology is a great tool to use between teacher and students, mainly because my old school was very weak and did not care about the development of each student.
 FL made me happy the most when we were in the communicative and dynamic classes everyday and taking a test every week to explore and develop our reading, interpretation, listening and writing.
 This helped me a lot in the process, I had very happy moments with the other students celebrating birthdays and projects.

 I wasn't a number, they saw that I was there to fulfill my dream of learning English, is that kind of respect they offer to any student.
 That was crucial for me.
 I'm sure Future Learning was the right choice.

 How to apply?

-In order to be able to fulfill our commitment to our students, it is important that they enter at the right stage.
-As part of the application process students will be asked to submit a sample of their written and spoken English.
+In order to be able to fulfil our commitment to our students, it is important that they enter the right stage.
+As part of the application process, students will be asked to submit a sample of their written and spoken English, which can be sent online from the link below, FL Adult English Level Assessment.
 We will use this to advise which is the appropriate programme for the student according to their level of English.
 They can also send any relevant certificates of previous studies to be considered when emailing the task.